ColePal/spell-correction-plugin/README.md

+To Run this program in dev mode, make sure you have npm installed for the vite server

 # spell-correction-plugin
 Project: Implement a user interface for a spell correction system, and a web plugin
 Supervisor: Dr Surangika Ranathunga (s.ranathunga@massey.ac.nz)